-3 Tips for Testimonial Videos
+3 Tips to Improve Your Testimonial Videos

 Testimonial videos are a powerful tool to promote your business, but before you begin a project you need to consider a few key factors.
 Pre and post-production, direction and style, and an overall vision of what to include are all critical factors in making the most out of your testimonial video project.